nbailo/ai-web3/README.md

      - Falls back to `metta` CLI if available.
      - Has functions to query rules like `trading_allowed` and `risk_acceptable`.
    - These are meant to provide **symbolic constraints** and **rule‑based validation** over strategies and trades, but in API mode they are currently bypassed for stability.

+4. **membase (infrastructure present)**
+      - The code already:
+     - writes data to membase
+     - checks data in membase for context for LLM
+     - stores long term memory using membase

 ### Current API‑Mode Architecture